GridGain-Demos/imc-essentials-in-90-minutes/README.md

 ## Running Co-located Compute Tasks

-Run `training.ComputeApp` that uses Apache Ignite compute capabilities for a calculation of the top 5 paying customers.
+Run `training.ComputeApp` that uses Apache Ignite compute capabilities for a calculation of top-5 paying customers.
 The compute task executes on every cluster node, iterates through local records and responds to the application that merges partial results.